timebotdon/batchworm/README.md

 WCE is run on the background to dump administrator credentials to "dapw" C:\Windows\temp\dapw

 ## Persistence - Task Scheduler
-Persistence is done through the task scheduler, though it's not currently implemented yet.
+Persistence is done through the task scheduler.
-Commented out due to bugs.

 ## Propagation - Net Use
 Administrator credentials is used here to map a shared drive to other hosts found in the above Recon methods. "main.bat" and "dapw" is then copied into the new host.